andrewcgaitskell/awesome-compose/flask-nginx/ReadMe.md

 # Introduction

-This shows how to create a flask app behind ngix using podman
+This shows how to create a flask app behind nginx using podman

 # test with nginx & flask app